mRemoteNG/mRemoteNG/mRemoteNGDocumentation/registry/credential_settings.rst

 Default Username Enabled
 ------------------------
-Specifies that entering the custom default username field is enabled.
+Controls whether the default username field is enabled or disabled.
+Locking the field may make more sense than disabling the entire settings option.

 - **Value Name:** ``DefaultUsernameEnabled``
 - **Value Type:** ``REG_SZ``